Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

-Compared to traditional intervention strategies that usually require random swapping for all queries \citep{joachims2017unbiased,radlinski2006minimally,carterette2018offline,yue2010beyond}, node intervention involves performing a mere $K - 1$ swaps when the IG consists of $K$ connected components.
-It should be noted that $K$ is typically smaller than the number of positions (assuming that positions are the sole bias factors), which is significantly less than the total number of queries.
-Thus, the utilization of node intervention leads to a substantial reduction in the count of online interventions, resulting in an enhanced user experience.
+Compared to traditional intervention strategies that often necessitate random swapping across all queries \citep{joachims2017unbiased,radlinski2006minimally,carterette2018offline,yue2010beyond,wang2018position}, node intervention requires only $K - 1$ swaps for an IG with $K$ connected components.
+Notably, $K$ is generally much smaller than the total query count, particularly when positions are the sole bias factors, which is the usual focus of traditional intervention strategies.
+Consequently, node intervention markedly reduces online interventions and improves the user experience.